QMCPACK/qmcpack/docs/installation.rst

 Users may use upstream QE and activate the plugin by specifying ``-DQE_ENABLE_PLUGINS=pw2qmcpack`` at the CMake configure step.
 Full QE CMake documentation can be found at https://gitlab.com/QEF/q-e/-/wikis/Developers/CMake-build-system .
-A HDF5 library installation with Fortran support is required.

   ::